1959 Campeón de Campeones

-The 1959 Campeón de Campeones was the 18th edition of the Campeón de Campeones, an annual football super cup match, and the 17th held in the professional era of Mexican football.
+The 1959 Campeón de Campeones was the 18th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match was played at Estadio Olímpico de la Ciudad de los Deportes on 3 May 1959 between the 1958–59 Mexican Primera División winners Guadalajara and 1958–59 Copa México winners Zacatepec.